-LaGrange’s second art gallery, this centre of art is named after local artist Lamar Dodd.
-Located on the campus of LaGrange College, the centre boasts a constantly changing display of artworks across its 3,000 square metre three-storey building.
+LaGrange’s second art gallery, this center of art is named after local artist Lamar Dodd.
+Located on the campus of LaGrange College, the centre boasts a constantly changing display of artworks across its 3,000 square metre three-story building.

-A stylish space with a sweeping staircase and rooms bathed in natural light from the large number of double-height windows, the centre hosts a variety of artistic forms.
+A stylish space with a sweeping staircase and rooms bathed in natural light from the large number of double-height windows, the center hosts a variety of artistic forms.

-Sculptures are cleverly placed to offer the maximum impact, while wall-based art ranges from pencil drawings and paper cut outs to colour photography.
+Sculptures are cleverly placed to offer the maximum impact, while wall-based art ranges from pencil drawings and paper cut outs to color photography.